Canada’s lone NBA team, the Toronto Raptors, will be looking to defend their NBA title when 2019-2020 season starts on

-In the NBA, a player is headed to the showers after committing their sixth personal foul or after receiving two technicals.
+In the NBA, a player is headed to the showers after committing their fifth personal foul or after receiving two technicals.
 FIBA rules, on the other hand, state that a player is removed from the game after only four personals.
 On the surface it may appear that FIBA rules are a little stricter, allowing one less foul, but when you consider that the international game is only forty minutes long, one less foul seems fair.

 How many timeouts?